nikitavoloboev/data/focusing/rules.md

 ## Compassion
 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.
-- Minimise suffering caused to other people.
+- Minimize suffering caused to other people.
 Be conscious of other people's feelings.

 ## Code
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
 [Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)